cs-guide/cs-guide.github.io/_drafts/git-add-explained.md

 > Note: The `.` character typically means all in Git.
 > {: .notice--primary}

-`git add .` does in fact **not** add all local changes! (by the way that is not "one command") There are also several [related answers](https://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add) about this topic scattered on stackoverflow that only cover the differences between two or three options.
-Additionally, the command's options have changed after Git version 2.0.
+`git add .` does in fact **not** add all local changes! (by the way that is not "one command") Adding to the , the command's options have changed after Git version 2.0.

+**Knowing the different options for the `git add` command allows you create smaller and more concise commits.**

 Since the [documentation](https://git-scm.com/docs/git-add) can be pretty hard to read I decided to write this article to fully explain all the different options for the add command.
 Hopefully this will clear things up!

-## What does `git add` do?
+## What is `git add`?

+Git has the concept of a staging area (also called index).
+The index basically contains a snapshot of your entire project and stores all the files you want to include in your next commit.
+It's an intermediate layer between the working directory and the history of the project (consisting of commits).

+Any time the content of a file changes it has to be readded to the staging area.
+This gives you finer control of the contents of your next commit and prevents you from accidentally committing unwanted changes.

+You can precisely choose which files you want to stage including modified, new or deleted files.

 ## Add all modified files